Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 2. clear cache in the browser

 3. refresh browser

+* Firebug is a good tool for debugging in Firefox.

 ## Useful links

 Demo for new features of User Console can be found here http://vimeo.com/68189848 .